aws-samples/hyperledger-on-kubernetes/fabric-main/README.md

 # Hyperledger Fabric on Kubernetes - Part 1: Create the main Hyperledger Fabric orderer network

-This repo allows you to build two types of Hyperledger networks:
+This repo allows you to build a Hyperledger Fabric network running on Kubernetes.
+The Kubernetes cluster is an EKS cluster running on AWS, provisioned using 'eksctl', though there are instructions for using KOPS also.

-* A POC network, consisting of an orderer organisation and two peer organisations, running in a single Kubernetes cluster in a single AWS account.
-This is suitable for POC's, or for testing/learning
-* A PROD network, consisting of an orderer organisation running in one Kubernetes cluster in one AWS account, and separate peer organisations running in separate AWS accounts.
-This resembles a production-ready Hyperledger network where remote peers from different organisations connect to the network

-Step 2 is where you will indicate whether you want to create a POC or PROD environment.

 ## Getting Started